bootique/bootique-jersey/README.md

 </dependency>
 ```

-Or if you want HTTPS clients with health checks and metrics:
+Or if you need clients with health checks and metrics:

 ```xml
 <dependency>